wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Level_Advancement/Multiclassing.md

 If you have more than one spellcasting class, this table might give you spell slots of a level that is higher than the spells you know or can prepare.
 You can use those slots, but only to cast your lower-level spells.
-If a lower-level spell that you cast, like _Burning Hands_, has an enhanced effect when cast using a higher-level slot, you can use the enhanced effect, even though you don’t have any spells of that higher level.
+If a lower-level spell that you cast, like [Burning Hands](#Burning_Hands_burning_hands), has an enhanced effect when cast using a higher-level slot, you can use the enhanced effect, even though you don’t have any spells of that higher level.

 For example, if you are the aforementioned Ranger 4/Wizard 3, you count as a 5th-level character when determining your spell slots: you have four 1st-level slots, three 2nd-level slots, and two 3rd-level slots.
 However, you don’t know any 3rd-level spells, nor do you know any 2nd-level Ranger spells.